reportportal/docs/src/md/src/UserGuide/Integration with Bug Tracking Systems.md

 2. Make changes in JIRA Properties form.

->   If "Link to BTS" and "Project name in BTS" fields weren’t changed – content of "Default properties for issue form" will be kept and shown after the new data validation is completed.
+ If "Link to BTS" and "Project name in BTS" fields weren’t changed – content of "Default properties for issue form" will be kept and shown after the new data validation is completed.

->   If "Link to BTS" and "Project name in BTS" fields were changed - the system will reset the content of "Default properties for issue form" and show the blank form.
+ If "Link to BTS" and "Project name in BTS" fields were changed - the system will reset the content of "Default properties for issue form" and show the default set of fields.

 **Update fields of post bug form**

-To update list of issue form, cick "Update" button under the "Default properties for issue form".
+To update list of issue form:
+1. Cick "Update" button under the "Default properties for issue form".

-You will see the complete bug fields list.
-Select desired fields and save changes.
+   You will see the list with all available fields for post bug form.

+2. Select desired fields

+3. Click 'Submit' button.

+   Confirmation message will be shown in status bar.
 "Default properties for issue form" will be updated.

-To add additional fields to the post bug form, click 'Update' button under the "Default properties for issue form".
-You will see the complete bug fields list.
-Select desired fields and save changes.
+To add additional fields to the post bug form:
+1. Click 'Update' button under the "Default properties for issue form".

+   You will see the list with all available fields for post bug form.

+2. Select desired fields

+3. Click 'Submit' button.
+   Confirmation message will be shown in status bar.
 "Default properties for issue form" will be updated.
+   Previously selected fields are checked as well.

-To remove the fields from the post bug form, click 'Update' button, uncheck desired fields and click "Submit" button under the "Default properties for issue form".
+To remove the fields from the post bug form:
+1. Uncheck desired fields

+2. Click "Submit" button.
 "Default properties for issue form" will be updated.

+Also, fields can be filled in with some data.

+For instance, add general data to 'Summary' field ("UI:")

+Or select a value from list provided, e.g., select appropriate version name for 'Fix Version/s' or 'Affects Version/s' fields.

+Post bug form will contan selected data.
+So, it will be not necessary in future to type or select general information again and again.

 ### Integration with RALLY